Last Updated on

 There are a lot of dullsville, bland websites out there.
 These websites seem to multiply like bunnies because they don’t take much effort to build.
 The thing is, they are so uninteresting that no one’s going to pay a lot for them.

 But odds are, that user isn’t going to be engaged with the content if it’s not actually valuable.
-Tell your readers what makes those styles best for prom (they’re easy to do, they last for hours, they are unique and more exciting that your basic updo).
+Tell your readers what makes those styles best for prom (they’re easy to do, they last for hours, they are unique and more exciting than your basic updo).
 Most importantly, show, don’t tell.

-Think of selling your website like you would selling a house.
+Think of selling your website like you would sell a house.
 Sure, there might be some website flippers out there who want a cheap site they can fix up and flip.
 But most buyers want a turn-key, move-in ready site that’s already got stellar content and a reliable, repeat customer or audience base.

 A Few More Features of a Great Website

 Your website has got a clear message.
 It’s not bland.
 People don’t skip town the second the page loads.

 What else can you do to boost its value before selling your website?
 As it turns out, a lot.
 The best, most valuable websites often have the following features: